 German immigrant Ernst Johann Lehmann began his career in Chicago by opening a small jewelry store on Clark Street.
-By 1874 he had been so successful that he had moved his business, right along with the big boys, to the prestigious corner of State and Adams.
-He called the new store “The Fair,” a name that assured customers that they would be treated fairly.
+By 1874 he had been so successful that he moved his business to the prestigious corner of State and Adams.
+He called the new store "The Fair," a name that assured customers that they would be treated fairly.

 By 1882 The Fair store occupied every building along the north side of Adams between State and Dearborn Streets.
 But such amazing success did not come without some difficulty, and Lehmann's story does not end happily.

-1890 was not a good year for the great merchant.
-On April 7 at 2:00 in the afternoon, Lehmann was driving a “pair of spirited horses attached to a phaeton,” according to The Chicago Tribune of that date.
-South of Grand Crossing on the south side, he got stuck in the mud.
+1890 could have been a better year for the great merchant.
+On April 7 at 2:00 in the afternoon, Lehmann was driving a "pair of spirited horses attached to a phaeton (a light, open, four-wheeled horse-drawn carriage)," according to the Chicago Tribune.
+He got stuck in the mud on the south of Grand Crossing on the south side.
 As he urged the team to pull the carriage out of the mire, one of the horses flipped out, broke loose, and headed off into the marsh.
 Mr. Lehmann was dragged from the carriage but was able to chase after the horse.
-Neither the merchant nor the horse reappeared in a reasonable time, and there was some concern for his safety.
+Neither the merchant nor the horse reappeared, and there was some concern for his safety.

 A little over a month later, it was announced that the entire south half of the block bounded by Dearborn, State, Monroe, and Adams streets had been leased to The Fair in a deal amounting to a little over three million dollars.
 A great emporium would be constructed on the site, twelve stories high, costing two million bucks.
 The building would be the largest in the city and, in fact, the largest in the world devoted to merchandising.

 By May 22, a Probate Court jury agreed to the following writ: